 The Difficulty of Proving Subjective Complaints

 Another symptom that is difficult to prove with “objective” medical testing is impaired cognitive functioning.
 Most insurance companies will not accept a claimant’s self-reported memory loss or inability to concentrate.
-That is why it is essential for the claimant to speak with his or her treating physicians about such symptoms and – if possible – undergo neurological testing, psychological testing, or a mental status examination.
+That is why the claimant needs to speak with his or her treating physicians about such symptoms and – if possible – undergo neurological testing, psychological testing, or a mental status examination.
 These types of tests can help provide the insurance company with evidence describing the severity of the claimant’s cognitive impairments.

 The Challenges of Mental Illness Claims